-Joining is easy and only costs £20 for individual annual membership.
-All money goes towards supporting local conservation projects, through our Shropshire Hills AONB Conservation Fund.
+Joining is easy and costs from £2/month or £25/year.
+Your subscription helps to support local conservation projects, through our Shropshire Hills AONB Conservation Fund.

 Membership also makes a great gift!

 Follow the links below for application form and other information.

 - Friends of the Shropshire Hills AONB application form

 - How your support helps local conservation projects

 - News & Past Friends events

 Simply fill out the Application Form and return the signed form to us at the AONB Partnership, Unit 9 Drovers House, The Auction Yard, Craven Arms, SY7 9BZ.

 A Standing Order for your subscription is prefered, but if this isn’t possible a cheque can be made out to the ‘Shropshire Hills AONB Trust’.